Gokay1904/Data-Analysis-of-Video-Game-Sales-Between-1980-2020/README.md

   - Price Prediction using Long-Short-Term(LSTM) Model
   - Companies that have a similar price model.
 (To be added)

+- Clustering Methods in Sales
+  - The most or least influential companies in regions.

 **Data Source: Kaggle**

 #### Libraries used: